 Nearly all of our graduate students receive financial support, either from us or from their own governments.

-TA positions are awarded by the department.
+Teaching Assistant positions are awarded by the department.
 This is the most common support for first-year students who have not yet chosen a research advisor.

-RA positions are usually awarded by individual professors.
+Research Assistant positions are usually awarded by individual professors.
 Usually, the work you do as an RA is the same as the research you do for your thesis.
 Most commonly, students take an RA position after their first year, when they have learned about the opportunities for research with various faculty members.
 If you already know which faculty member has a research program that is best for you, you may contact that professor to inquire about RA support during your first year.

 All graduate students who have been offered either a 50% RA or TA graduate assistantship receive a tuition scholarship that pays all of their tuition as well as 50% of mandatory fees.